J-Siu/johnsiu.com/content/blog/alpine-kvm.md

 tags: ["alpine","kvm","osx","macos","how-to"]
 draft: false
 ---
-Setup libvirt/KVM on a remote [Alpine Linux](https://alpinelinux.org/about/) server.
-Connect `virsh`/`virt-manager` from local machine to Alpine server.
+Setup libvirt/KVM on a remote Alpine Linux server and connect __virsh__/__virt-manager__ from remote.
+<!--more-->

 Alpine server is assumed to have no GUI capability.
 All steps are done through remote connection.
-<!--more-->

 ---